-For example, the federal government do not closely regulate personalized vitamins.
-The companies may not deliver what they claim to provide, while the vitamins they recommend may not be safe.
+For example, the federal government in the United States does not closely regulate personalized vitamins.
+Companies may not deliver what they claim to provide, and the vitamins they recommend may not be safe.

 Keep reading to learn about the health benefits and risks of personalized vitamins.

 Certain companies claim to sell personalized vitamins that they can tailor to an individual’s particular health conditions, genetic makeup, or both.

 These vitamins differ from traditional dietary supplements, which provide the same types and amounts of vitamins to anyone who takes them.

 Numerous companies in the U.S. offer personalized vitamins.
 Most of those companies claim to base their customization on an online questionnaire that customers can complete within a few minutes.

 - intake of certain dietary staples, such as vegetables or food sources of calcium

 Companies may also claim to base their vitamin customization on a person’s DNA test results.
 This testing comes from